AlexanderLindholt/TweenPlus/documentation/creation/attributes-1.md

 * [Pivot](https://create.roblox.com/docs/reference/engine/classes/PVInstance#summary-methods)
 * [Scale](https://create.roblox.com/docs/reference/engine/classes/Model#Scale)

-As far as I'm aware, there are no other hidden properties.\
+As far as I’m aware, there are no other hidden properties.\
 Make sure to let me know if I missed any!